Can Daisy Lopez-Cid mentor an entire industry? As NAHREP President she’s ready to do just that.

 When Daisy Lopez-Cid was growing up in Brooklyn, N.Y., she never thought much about going to college or having a professional career.
 The daughter of a working-class Puerto Rican family, Lopez-Cid felt like those aspirations were unattainable pipe dreams – especially when she had few Hispanic role models to look up to.

 Fast-forward to today: As Broker/Owner of RE/MAX Premier Properties in Kissimmee, Fla., Lopez-Cid is that much-needed role model for other aspiring Hispanic entrepreneurs.
-Her success led her to the ultimate mantle of leadership as president-elect of the National Association of Hispanic Real Estate Professionals, or NAHREP.
+Her success led her to the ultimate mantle of leadership as president of the National Association of Hispanic Real Estate Professionals, or NAHREP.
 The organization is a community for Hispanic real estate professionals looking to build wealth through excelling in their careers.

 In this Q&A with ABOVE, she shares her insights and knowledge to serve her community by being the role model she never had: